 The opposite problem occurs when someone "wants to do pull-ups."
 Depending on their current fitness level, this could require that person to start using weights to strengthen their grip, biceps and back muscles as well as lose weight.
 Too many people cannot do pull-ups mainly because they carry an extra 20-25 pounds.

 The common denominator between men and women who can perform pull-ups is that "they practice pull-ups 2-3 times a week as part of their weekly workout routine."
 See pull-up articles in the Stew Smith article archive.

 There is a standard method of achieving your fitness and health goals.
 Quite simply, it requires baby steps if you are a beginner and a foundation of several elements if you are currently active and seeking more advanced goals.

 Moving = Exercise

-Stretching is highly important to increasing scores on fitness tests as well as for overall conditioning.
-Prevention of injuries through a steady flexibility routine before and after each fitness session will enable you to continue exercise and not have to stop your program due to pulled muscles or stiff joints.
-See the "Stretching Plan" article that I recommend people to do for a solid week prior to beginners adding fitness to their schedule.
+Stretching is highly important to increasing scores on fitness tests, as well as for overall conditioning.
+Prevention of injuries through a steady flexibility routine before and after each fitness session will enable you to continue exercise and not have to stop your program because of pulled muscles or stiff joints.
+See the "Stretching Plan" article that I recommend that beginners do for a solid week prior to starting a fitness schedule.

 The final element of successful goal achievement is integrating fitness into your schedule.
-"If it is not in the schedule - IT does not exist."
-An early AM workout is three times easier to accomplish versus a post-work fitness session - everyday conflicts that delay or cancel your afternoon workout can always arise.
+"If it is not in the schedule, it does not exist."
+An early morning workout is three times easier to accomplish, compared to a post-work fitness session.
+Everyday conflicts that delay or cancel your afternoon workout always can arise.
 But as the days get longer during these spring and summer months, making that after-work workout is a bit easier.

-So, hang in there with your goals and keep chugging away - soon the days become weeks and the weeks become months.
-After a few months of exercise, eating properly, drinking more water, and stretching, you can be faster, stronger and lose up to twenty pounds.
+So hang in there with your goals and keep chugging away; soon, the days become weeks and the weeks become months.
+After a few months of exercising, eating properly, drinking more water and stretching, you can be faster, stronger and lose up to 20 pounds.